Dr-Mohammad20/Biogeraphy-FrontEnd/README.md

 # Biogeraphy-FrontEnd
 Front-End of full-stack biogrophy project

-This is a full-stack project to show the resume and training courses of a professor, which has an admin panel to manage users and courses.
+This is fornt-end of biography project that show the resume and training courses of a professor, which has an admin panel to manage users and courses.
 It is done with React on the front-end side.
 Context is also used to control user login.
 In addition, React Router Dam has been used for routing between pages.

 Pakages Use In Project :
 ![React](https://img.shields.io/badge/React.js-EF2D5E)